Mhaidat/ai-qa-platform/docs/04-Architecture.md

 * Object Storage
 * Event-Driven Architecture
 * Microservices (if required)

+# 8. Future Architectural Evolution

+Future versions may introduce:

+* Multi-LLM Support
+* Knowledge Graph
+* Local AI Models
+* Redis
+* Object Storage (S3 / Azure Blob)
+* Background Job Processing
+* Event-Driven Architecture
+* Microservices (only if justified by scale)

+The MVP will remain a modular monolith to simplify development, deployment, testing, and maintenance.

 The MVP will remain a modular monolithic architecture to simplify development, deployment, and maintenance.